typesense/typesense-website/docs-site/content/guide/system-requirements.md

 You'd need enough disk space, at least the size of your raw dataset, to run Typesense.
 SSDs are significantly faster than Magnetic Disks and are recommended.

 ::: tip
-In Typesense Cloud, we automatically manage disk space for you.
+In Typesense Cloud, we provision 5X disk space, where X is the amount of memory you've chosen for your cluster.
-When you enable the "High Performance Disk" option (available only for Highly-Available Non-Burst configurations), we use NVMEe SSD disks that give you the fastest data transfer rates.
+When you enable the "High Performance Disk" option (available only for Highly-Available Non-Burst-CPU configurations), we use NVMEe SSD disks that give you the fastest data transfer rates.
 :::